Department of

 Programme Details

-The Architect Degree Apprenticeship is delivered over a four year period with each year further building on the apprentice's knowledge and skills, the programme is delivered via day release with additional self study days to be booked each semester.
+The Architect Degree Apprenticeship is delivered over a four and half year period with each year further building on the apprentice's knowledge and skills, the programme is delivered via day release with additional self study days to be booked each semester.
 Over the course of the programme, apprentices will be awarded MArch Architecture with Collaborative Practice Research (ARB/RIBA Part 2) and then the Postgraduate Diploma in Professional Practice in Architecture (Part 3).
 They will then progress onto a gateway review and end-point assessment to complete their Architect Degree Apprenticeship.

 Successful apprentices will also be eligible to apply to become a registered architect with the ARB in professional practice.